implico/frontend-starter/README.md

 })(jQuery, APP);
 ```

-The dispatcher, defined in `core.js` as `APP.core.init`, performs the following operations when iterating APP.pages:
+The dispatcher, defined in `core.js` as `APP.core.init`, performs the following operations when iterating APP.module:
-* checks if controller has the `_check` function; if so and it returns a truthy value, initializes this controller (invokes `init` method)
+* checks if module has the `_check` function; if so and it returns a truthy value, initializes it (invokes `init` method)
-* otherwise it runs the `APP.core.isPage` with the page id (the current iteration key, like `index`); if it returns a truthy value, initializes the controller
+* otherwise it runs the `APP.core.isModule` with the page id (the current iteration key, like `index`); if it returns a truthy value, initializes the module

-`APP.core.isPage` just checks if an element with id="page-[page-id]" is found (or with one of ids, if you pass an array).
-As you can see, the controller dispatching is based on existence of the same element used for CSS styling.
+`APP.core.isModule` just checks if an element with id="page-[page-id]" is found (or with one of ids, if you pass an array; you can also pass a prepend-string selector as the second parameter, it is by default &quot;#page-&quot;).
+As you can see, the module (controller) dispatching is based on existence of the same element used for CSS styling.

 Summarizing the example, respectively:
-* layout controller is always initialized (`_check` function always returns `true`)
+* layout module is always initialized (`_check` function always returns `true`)
-* index controller does not have a `_check` function, so it is initialized when an element with id="page-index" is found
+* index module does not have a `_check` function, so it is initialized when an element with id="page-index" is found
-* news controller is initialized when an element with id="news" or id="news-list" is found
+* news module is initialized when an element with id="news" or id="news-list" is found

 Of course, you can place any conditions in the `_check` function.